phogbinh/FruitsEShopBackend/docs/database-users-table.md

 #### Description
 Update an user password in the database table `users`.
 #### Response
-An JSON object containing the requested user's name and password.
+An JSON object containing the requested user's information fetched from the database.
 #### Example
-`curl -X PUT -d "{ \"username\": \"bill\", \"password\": \"666\" }" localhost:8080/users/bill`
+`curl -X PUT -d "{ \"password\": \"666\" }" localhost:8080/users/bill`

 ### Delete an user
 #### Description
 Delete an user from the database table `users`.
 #### Response
-An JSON object containing the user's name given in the requested URL.
+An JSON object containing the requested user's information fetched from the database.
 #### Example
 `curl -X DELETE localhost:8080/users/bill`